ermshiperete/job-dsl-plugin-wiki/Job-DSL-Examples.md

    configure { project ->
        properties {
              'hudson.security.AuthorizationMatrixProperty' {
-                add {
-                    permission { 'hudson.model.Item.Configure:jryan' }
+                add { permission { 'hudson.model.Item.Configure:jryan' } }
-                }
                 permission { hudson.model.Run.Delete:jryan } // Not sure what to do here, since parent is a list, maybe we need a << syntax
             }
        }
-       assignedNode { remove() } // doing it this way, so that we first identify node, then remove triggers(class:'vector') {
+       canRoam { remove() } // doing it this way, so that we first identify node, then remove triggers(class:'vector') {
            add { generateTrigger('*/10 * * * *') }
        }